smartdevicelink/sdl_evolution/README.md

 This document tracks the ongoing evolution of SDL.
 Proposals should be made for any public API surface change, that is, any change that would necessitate a minor or major version change in any SDL mobile library.
 If a protocol or RPC change does not change any API surface, they must still be brought through the proposal process.
 In sum, the following changes must be proposed:

-* Changes necessitating minor or major version updates to the mobile libraries according to [semantic versioning](http://www.semver.org), except those that are caused by a misspelling.
+* Changes necessitating minor or major version updates to SDL Core, the mobile libraries, Manticore, SDL Policy Server, and SHAID according to [semantic versioning](http://www.semver.org), except those that are caused by a misspelling.
-* Major changes (Definition TBD) to SDL Core.
 * **Any** change to the SDL Protocol.
 * **Any** change to the SDL RPC spec.